Graham913/G-Hog-mapper-notebook/README.md

 ### Updated wiring diagrams

-Each lime green star denotes wire that is spliced to be connected to the 50 foot cable of wire.
+Each lime green star denotes wire that is spliced to be connected to the 50-foot cable of wire.

 <img src="images/copynewupdatedwiringdiagramjoystick.png" width="370"> <img src="images/endoscopewiring.png" width="370">

 After presenting, our robot stopped working.
 After working with Mr. Miller and the voltmeters, we discovered that the H-bridge for the motors was fried.
-We determined this by testing the voltage of each part of our project and noticing that the A out / B out pins on the H-bridge were not receiving power.
+We determined this by testing the voltage of each part of our project and noticing that the A-out / B-out pins on the H-bridge were not receiving power.
 We replaced the H-bridge and it now works, independent of the computer.

 ### Videos of the robot moving back and forth / rotating left/right
-The video appears grainy due to the frame rate and low quality of gifs
+The video appears grainy due to the frame rate and low quality of the gifs

 <img src="images/IMG_6020-ezgif.com-optimize.gif" width="400"> <img src="images/IMG6021ezgif.com-optimize.gif" width="370">